dzelionis/artnet-advertiste-wled/README.md

-# UPDATE: wled has pool replay working natively, no need for script anymore, please check https://github.com/Aircoookie/WLED/issues/417 for more info.
+# UPDATE: wled has poll replay working natively, no need for script anymore, please check https://github.com/Aircoookie/WLED/issues/417 for more info.

 # artnet-advertiste-wled
 Artnet/DMX  advertise POOL  packets for  other devices, would work with Soundswitch/Wled/Resolume and other software...